Annual Reports and Year End Communication for Nonprofits

 Printed Postcard

 Another appealing printed option for a quick annual report is a postcard.
 This medium can be sent to a wider audience such as community contacts and volunteers.
 Similar to a self mailer, the postcard should be visually appealing.
-In contrast, a postcard should only include the most valuable metrics and data.
-In addition to being easy to create, postcards are also a cost effective printed option.
+In contrast, a postcard will only include the most valuable metrics and data.
+Postcards are an easy to create and cost-effective printed option.

 Digital Options for Annual Reports

-According to the DRG Group digital reports enable nonprofit fundraisers and marketing professionals to integrate more engaging and interactive assets into reports than static or printed documents.
-With a digital option, you can include social media posts or videos, from the prior year, that compliment your storytelling and photos, and couple it all to engage donors for longer periods of time.
+Digital reports let nonprofit fundraisers integrate engaging and interactive aspects into their reports, which can be more appealing than static or printed documents.
+With a digital option, you can include social media posts or videos from the prior year that compliment your storytelling and photos, and couple it all to engage donors for longer periods of time.